 Fitting the universal joint resulted in two issues: one minor and one which will need a email sent to Caterham.
 The universal joint had a minor burr, which is simple to remove with a rats tail file.
 The bolt provided in the fixings kit is too short and won’t give enough thread to the nyloc nut.
 It’s a simple case of fitting a longer bolt, but that will have to wait for now until I receive the correct size bolt.
 I suspect the fitting kit isn’t up to date with the change to the universal joint, which is a much more beefy design to what I have had on my previous cars.
 The universal joint was a very tight fit on the steering rack spline, so the small pry bar was used to just open the joint up a fraction.
 This will be pulled back when the bolt is torqued.

 UPDATE – Caterham response was not what I expected.
 It wasn’t the bolt that’s wrong, it’s the universal joint that was incorrectly supplied.
 The replacement is the same as my previous cars.
+However, this universal joint is now listed on the Caterham parts web site with longer bolts and increased torque specification.

 To start with, I decided to close the universal joint up a little; I did this with a plain M8 nut and the supplied M8 bolt, just applying a little torque to pull the clamp tighter.
 Each time I applied the torque, I removed the bolt and checked the fit back on the steering rack.
 After a few attempts the joint was much tighter on the rack, but the bolt still didn’t quite clear the bolt holes, so a round file was used to just open the last little bit out.
 This obviously left the joint needing a bit of paint for rust protection.
 My go-to paint is POR15 Top Coat Chassis Black (https://www.por15.com).
 For small jobs like this I don’t spray the parts.
 Instead, I just spray a little paint into a cup cake holder and paint with a small (and cheap) modelling brush.